Are We Getting A Spider-Man 2 DLC Featuring Daredevil?

 Spider-Man vs Spider-Man 2: All The Ways PS5’s New Web-Slinging Fest Is Better Than Its Predecessor

-2018 Spider-Man’s DLC was called The City That Never Sleeps, which had three chapters: The Heist, Turf Wars, and Silver Lining.
-It served as a sort of epilogue to the main game, and we recon Spider-Man 2 will get a similar ending tacked on.
+Spider-Man’s DLC in 2018 was called The City That Never Sleeps and had three chapters: The Heist, Turf Wars and Silver Lining.
+It served as somewhat of an epilogue to the main game, and we recon Spider-Man 2 will get a similar ending tacked on.
 But when can we expect it?

-Well, the first chapter of The City That Never Sleeps came out on the 23rd October, 2018.
-The base game released on the 7th of September, which is only about a month earlier.
+Well, the first chapter of The City That Never Sleeps came out on 23rd October 2018.
+The base game was released on the 7th of September, which was about a month earlier.

 This story first appeared on www.radiotimes.com